 If rotation is incorrect on a three-phase motor, have a qualified electrician interchange any two of the three phase wires to change direction.
-If rotation is incorrect on a single-phase motor, consult the literature supplied with the motor for specific instructions.

 OPERATION

 Lines With a Bypass

 Close the discharge throttling valve (if so equipped) so that the pump will not have to prime against the weight of the liquid in the discharge line.
 Air from the suction line will be discharged through the bypass line back to the wet well during the priming cycle.
 When the pump is fully primed and liquid is flowing steadily from the bypass line, open the discharge throttling valve.
 Liquid will then continue to circulate through the bypass line while the pump is in operation.